-- Performance evidence- includes information about the frequency and volume of the tasks to • be performed for assessment - Knowledge evidence- what individuals need to know to be able to perform the task effectively • - Assessment conditions- specify physical conditions, resources, specifications, and • relationships that must be in place for the assessment to take place.
+- Performance evidence includes information about the frequency and volume of the tasks to be performed for assessment - Knowledge evidence what individuals need to know to be able to perform the task effectively - Assessment conditions - specify physical conditions, resources, specifications, and relationships that must be in place for the assessment to take place.

+TITLE Assessment requirements for AHCPER407 Design harvesting and storage systems for permaculture products

+Performance Evidence

-TITLE Assessment requirements for AHCPER407 D and storage systems for permaculture produ Performance Evidence mpetency must satisfy all of the elements and perform nance criteria in this unit.
-There must be evidence that t ne individual has on at least one occasion, designed a harvesting and rvested from a permaculture system and has: narvesung and st-harvest and storage system requirements with stake holders maintaining optimum condition of produce from a perr identified resource require 3 location materials and layout budget Performance evidence prepared a harvesting and storage plan describes the practical assessed training needs tasks that must be documented harvesting ar d storage system communicated baryosting communicated harvasting and storage system to stakeholders communicated harvesting and storage system to stakeholders.
+An individual demonstrating competency must satisfy all of the elements and performance criteria in this unit.

+There must be evidence that the individual has on at least one occasion, designed a harvesting and storage system for produce harvested from a permaculture system and has:

-demonstrated for
+- · determined harvesting, post-harvest and storage system requirements with stakeholders

+- · identified requirements for maintaining optimum condition of produce from a permaculture system

+- identified resource requirements which must include:

+- location

+- materials and layout

+- budget

+- · prepared a harvesting and storage plan

+- · assessed training needs

+- · documented harvesting and storage system

+- communicated harvesting and storage system to stakeholders.

+Performance evidence describes the practical tasks that must be demonstrated for assessment.